hades-rp2010/alishdipani.github.io/_pages/about.md

 I am a recent graduate from [BITS Pilani, Goa Campus, India](https://www.bits-pilani.ac.in/goa/) with a Bachelor of Engineering (B.E.) in Computer Science.

-My Research Interests are Machine Learning, Deep Learning, Computation Neuroscience and Cognitive Neuroscience; especially intersection of these fields.
+My Research Interests are Machine Learning, Deep Learning, Reinforcement Learning, Psychology, Computation Neuroscience and Cognitive Neuroscience; especially intersection of these fields.

+I work as a Machine Learning Engineer at [Upload AI](https://uploadai.com/) and as a Research Assistant at [The Laboratory of Low Vision and Brain Research, Northeastern University](https://kwonlab.sites.northeastern.edu/)

 <!--- My resume can be viewed and downloaded from this [[Link]](https://drive.google.com/file/d/1n93N_m47miXbX5KnYSLxW8JbxBOlPnlo/view?usp=sharing). --->